 As Entebbe is only an hour away from Kampala, this is an easy day trip.
 But I like to relax poolside during the day and head out for a drink and a dance at night, so I make it a weekend.
-Accommodation options include Entebbe Backpackers for budget (loud and fun), Central Inn for mid-range (quiet and clean), and Gately Entebbe for boutique (peaceful and great food).
+Accommodation options include Entebbe Backpackers for budget (loud and fun), Via Via Guesthouse and Central Inn for mid-range (quiet and clean), and Gately Entebbe for boutique (peaceful and great food).

-Saturday: Board an Entebbe taxi from Kampala’s Old Taxi Park.
+SATURDAY: Board an Entebbe taxi from Kampala’s Old Taxi Park.
 Use bodabodas to find your hotel, those guys know where everything is.
-Have a light lunch at Nicky’s Pizza, on airport road, then catch a boda to Entebbe Wildlife Education Centre (affectionately called “the zoo”).
+Have a quick lunch at the Rolex Guy, Hill Lane, just off Main Street, then catch a boda to Entebbe Wildlife Education Centre (affectionately called “the zoo”).
 Learn about their conservation efforts, sponsor an animal’s upkeep as a cool gift, and view wildlife in large mixed grazing habitats.
 My favourite is the giraffe and ostrich area.
 But they also have a few rare white rhinos, a small chimp island, and a dwelling place for lions.

-Protip: Leave alone the Saturday responsibilities and spend the day drinking and eating fresh roasted fish at Banga Beach.
+PRO-TIP: Leave alone the Saturday responsibilities and spend the day drinking and eating fresh roasted fish at Banga Beach.
 A random dude will show up with a boat for hire.
 Bargain hard and enjoy.

 Get a passing taxi or bus on to Masaka Town.
 It should take another 1.5 hours.
 There are a range of places to stay in Masaka, but airbnb has some of the coolest.
 If you’re not an airbnb user, check out Banda Lodge.
 They’re good for all price ranges with private and dorm rooms, and a swimming pool.

 Have the Belgian chips with mayo at Plot 99 in town, then call a bodaboda man to take you to Nabajuzzi Papyrus Wetlands, out on the highway toward Mbarara.
 Go after 3pm.
 If you’re lucky you’ll see a shoebill stork.
 Something I’ve only spied at the zoo.

-Sunday: If you’re REALLY ambitious (gone by 5am) and have the budget (get a local car and driver) head out on the highway to Mbarara.
+SUNDAY: If you’re REALLY ambitious (gone by 5am) and have the budget (get a local car and driver) head out on the highway toward Mbarara.
 After about an hour, you’ll see signposts for Lake Mburo National Park on your left.
-Once inside the park ($30 each and $10 for the vehicle), follow the signs to Rwonyo Rest Camp.
+Once inside the park ($40 each and $10 for the vehicle), follow the signs to Rwonyo Rest Camp.
 Here you’ll find a Uganda Wildlife Authority guide to take you on a walking safari ($15).
-Have a basic lunch at the rest camp and don’t miss the boat ride ($15) that launches early afternoon.
+Have a basic lunch at the rest camp and don’t miss the boat ride ($30) that launches early afternoon.

 After all that excitement, it’s time to head back to Masaka taxi park to board your transport to Kampala.
 Pray it stops in Lukaya so you can get some roasted bananas (gonja) and chicken.
 It’s the best window-service supper money can buy!

 This one requires a long weekend.
 You’ll see totally new human and physical geography, and it actually gets cold at night!
 You need to book your accommodation in advance.
-My budget suggestion is The Crow’s Nest.
-But I always stay at Lacam Lodge, the solid mid-range option.
+Again, Trip Advisor will give you up-to-date options with reviews.
+My budget suggestion is The Crow’s Nest (not very good but super cheap).
+I always stay at Lacam Lodge, the solid mid-range, all-inclusive option.
 Its quiet, has gorgeous multi-course meals, and sits right on top of the main water fall.

-Friday: Leave Kampala on YY Coaches by mid-morning.
+FRIDAY: Leave Kampala on YY Coaches by mid-morning.
 They leave pretty much every hour, don’t over crowd, and have wifi.
 They’re found at Qualicel Bus Terminal, downtown Kampala.
 The bodaboda riders know it.
 The ride to Mbale Town is about 4.5 hours.
 Once at the Mbale bus park, board a Kapchorwa taxi and get off about an hour later, at Sipi Falls.
 Hotels are all signposted off the main road and easy to find.

-Saturday: Talk to reception and arrange a half or full-day hike through the falls.
+SATURDAY: Talk to reception and arrange a half or full-day hike through the falls.
 Neither are more than a scramble, and you don’t have to be in super shape, but you do need to arrange a packed lunch for the full day option.
 Want a little more thrill?
 Ask about the abseiling.

-Sunday: Coffee tour.
+SUNDAY: Coffee tour.
 Again, ask about this at reception.
 Sipi Falls is a major coffee producing area.
-Starbucks sells it.
+Starbucks even sells it!
 This tour will take you through the entire process from garden to cup.
 You even get to grind your own beans at the end.
 If you’re a coffee drinker, don’t leave this place without purchasing coffee beans.

 A closing note about re-entering Kampala, from any of the above, on a Sunday night.
 It’s ugly.
 Basically every person from Kampala that left town for the weekend is coming home at the exact same time.
 And there’s only 1 proper way in, no matter which direction you’re coming from.